 The rule that reorders every list

-• So "hosted on the Sydney region" is not the same as "beyond US reach."
+• So "hosted in the Sydney region" is not the same as "an Australian company."

 Firebase runs exclusively on Google Cloud and cannot be self-hosted.
-Its core databases — Realtime Database and Cloud Firestore — offer limited region control, and even where an Australian location exists, Google Inc. remains US-incorporated.
-Under the US CLOUD Act, US authorities can compel a US company to produce data it holds anywhere in the world.
-Choosing a nearby region changes latency, not jurisdiction.
-For a team handling health, legal, financial, education or government data, that's usually a disqualifier before the feature comparison even begins.
+Its core databases, Realtime Database and Cloud Firestore, offer limited region control, and even where an Australian location exists, Google LLC remains a US-owned company.
+Choosing a nearby region changes latency, not ownership: the company that builds, runs and supports the platform is still overseas.
+For a team handling health, legal, financial, education or government data that wants an Australian company behind it, that's usually a disqualifier before the feature comparison even begins.

 The contenders, ranked by what Australian teams actually need

 Supabase is the most popular Firebase alternative and, for most teams, the better product: it's built on PostgreSQL (portable, powerful, no NoSQL lock-in), it's open-source, and it can be fully self-hosted with Docker.
-The catch for us is that Supabase Inc. is US-incorporated (Delaware), so its hosted cloud carries CLOUD Act exposure even in the Sydney region.
-Self-hosting Supabase on Australian infrastructure restores sovereignty — at the cost of running it yourself.
+The catch for us is that Supabase Inc. is US-owned (Delaware), so its hosted cloud is run by a foreign company even in the Sydney region.
+Self-hosting Supabase on Australian infrastructure keeps it in Australian hands, at the cost of running it yourself.
 We go deep on this in WattleDB vs Supabase.

 Appwrite is an open-source backend server packaged as Docker microservices exposing REST, WebSocket and GraphQL.
-Its pitch is control: deploy it anywhere, own everything, no platform fee — you pay only for your own infrastructure.
-Self-hosted on Australian-owned servers, it gives you residency and sovereignty.
+Its pitch is control: deploy it anywhere, own everything, no platform fee, you pay only for your own infrastructure.
+Self-hosted on Australian-owned servers, it keeps your data in Australia and under your control.
 The trade-off, as with any self-host, is that the DevOps is yours: scaling, patching, backups, on-call.

 PocketBase bundles a SQLite database, auth, file storage and an admin UI into one Go binary.
-It's a delight for small projects and prototypes, and being self-hosted it's as sovereign as the box you run it on.
+It's a delight for small projects and prototypes, and being self-hosted, your data is as Australian as the box you run it on.
 The limits are inherent: SQLite and a single binary suit small-to-mid workloads, not high-concurrency multi-tenant SaaS.

 Nhost bundles Postgres, Hasura GraphQL, auth and storage; Hasura on its own gives you instant GraphQL over Postgres.
 Both are open-source and self-hostable on Australian infrastructure.
-If your team is GraphQL-native they're excellent — you're still, however, assembling and operating the stack yourself to keep it sovereign.
+If your team is GraphQL-native they're excellent, you're still, however, assembling and operating the stack yourself to keep it in Australian hands.

-The options above make you choose: convenience (a US-owned managed cloud) or sovereignty (self-host it yourself).
+The options above make you choose: convenience (a foreign-owned managed cloud) or Australian control (self-host it yourself).
 WattleDB removes that trade-off.
-It's a 100% Australian-owned Backend-as-a-Service — managed PostgreSQL, auto-generated REST and GraphQL APIs, authentication, S3-compatible storage and transactional email — hosted on Australian-owned infrastructure in Sydney and Melbourne.
-Because RR Sols Pty Ltd has no foreign parent, there is no US entity anywhere for the CLOUD Act to compel.
-You get the managed convenience and the sovereignty, without running servers.
+It's a 100% Australian-owned Backend-as-a-Service, managed PostgreSQL, auto-generated REST APIs, row-level security and S3-compatible object storage today, with hosted authentication and transactional email coming soon, built, run and hosted in Australia across Sydney and Melbourne.
+Because RR Sols Pty Ltd has no foreign parent, WattleDB is Australian from the database up: owned here, hosted here, supported here, with an Australian team you can actually reach.
+You get the managed convenience and the Australian ownership, without running servers.

 Platform Core DB Self-host?
-Company jurisdiction Managed & sovereign in AU?
+Company ownership Managed & Australian-owned?

 FirebaseFirestore (NoSQL)NoUS (Google)No